walmartlabs/concord-website/docs/plugins/confluence.md

 - `parentPageId` - integer, Required - id of parent page.
 - `childPageTitle` - string, Required - title of child page.
 - `childPageContent` - string, optional - content added to child page.
-- `template` - string, optional - plugin supports the use of a separate file for longer content.
+- `template` - string, optional - task supports the use of a separate file for longer content.
 As an alternative to `childPageContent`, specify template and point to a file in your project that contains the content text.
 - `templateParams` - map, optional - parameter used to define  additional variables that can be used when creating content in a `template` file

-The output of the action is stored in a `result` variable that has the following structure:
+The output of the action is stored in a `result` variable that has the following
+structure:

 - `ok` - boolean value, `true` if the execution is successful;
-- `data` - string value, contains the page view info url.
+- `data` - string value, contains the page view info URL.
-- `childId` - integer value, contains the `id` of child confluence page.
+- `childId` - integer value, contains the `id` of child page.

 <a name="deletePage"/>